PolusAI/nyxus/README.md

 --reduceThreads | (optional) Number of CPU threads used on the feature calculation step.
 Default: '--reduceThreads=1' | integer
 --skiproi | (optional) Skip ROIs having specified labels.
 Example: '--skiproi=image1.tif:2,3,4;image2.tif:45,56' | string --tempDir | (optional) Directory used by temporary out-of-RAM objects.
-Default value: system temporary directory | path
+Default value: system temporary directory | path --hsig | (optional) Channel signature Example: "--hsig=_c" to match images whose file names have channel info starting substring '_c' like in 'p0_y1_r1_c1.ome.tiff' | string
+--hpar | (optional) Channel number that should be used as a provider of parent segments.
+Example: '--hpar=1' | integer --hchi | (optional) Channel number that should be used as a provider of child segments.
+Example: '--hchi=0' | integer --hag | (optional) Name of a method how to aggregate features of segments recognized as children of same parent segment.
+Valid options are 'SUM', 'MEAN', 'MIN', 'MAX', 'WMA' (weighted mean average), and 'NONE' (no aggregation, instead, same parent child segments will be laid out horizontally) | string

 ---